-- apply and communicate understanding of the importance of diversity and difference in shaping the experiences in practice at the micro, mezzo, and macro levels - present themselves as learners and engage clients and constituencies as experts of their own experiences. - apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies.
+- Apply and communicate understanding of the importance of diversity and difference in shaping the experiences in practice at the micro, mezzo, and macro levels. - Present themselves as learners and engage clients and constituencies as experts of their own experiences. - Apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies.

-Competency 3: Advance Human Rights and Social, Economic, and Environmental Justice
+Competency 3: Advance Human Rights and Social, Economic, and Environmental Justice care, and education.

-Social workers understand that every person regardless of position in society has fundamental rights such as freedom, safety, privacy, and adequate standard of living, health care, and education.
 Social workers understand the global interconnections of oppression and human rights violations, and are knowledgeable about theories of human need and social justice and strategies to promote social and economic justice and human rights.
 Social workers understand strategies designed to eliminate oppressive, environmental, economic, social and cultural human rights are protected.
 Social workers: